Today you’re going to learn if vaping is bad for your health.

-Interestingly enough, former and someday e-cigarette use was not associated with having an increased risk of heart attack.
+Interestingly enough, former and someday e-cigarette use was not associated with having an increased risk of a heart attack.

-Former and some-day (regular) cigarette smokers, on the other hand, do have an increased risk of heart attack.
+Former and some-day (regular) cigarette smokers, on the other hand, do have an increased risk of a heart attack.

 The highest risk of heart attack was associated with persons who used both e-cigarettes and regular cigarettes daily.

 This last finding suggests that e-cigarette use is an independent risk factor for heart attack, on top of regular cigarette use.

-Daily e-cigarette-use is associated with increased risk of a heart attack.
+Daily e-cigarette-use is associated with an increased risk of a heart attack.

 Survey-based studies aren’t the most trustworthy studies to come to hard health-based conclusions.

 But it’s probably safe to say that:

-The more your vaping is contributing to increased risk of heart attack.
+The more your vaping is contributing to an increased risk of a heart attack.

 Based on this study, we can say that:

 If you want to reduce heart-attack risk to the best of your ability, don’t vape or smoke.

 But if you’re going to vape: